acutesoftware/rawdata/README.rst

 Function Generator
 ---------------------------------------------

-Use the FunctionGenerator object to run calculations over a set of parameters
+Use the FunctionGenerator object to generate a polynomial function and then run calculations with the FunctionCalculator class over a set of parameters

 .. code:: python